ghosty141/gruvbox-netbeans/README.md

-# Gruvbox Colotheme for Netbeans
+# Gruvbox Colortheme for Netbeans

 To install the theme, download "Gruvbox.zip" and import it via Tools -> Options -> Fonts & Colors -> Import.